Huangliang0826/DataAnalysis/README.md

 ## Objective:

 ### 1. Find an optimal credit assignment given a finite budget.
-### 2. Maximize the combined ROI (Return of Investment) of the individual campaigns.
+### 2. Maximize the combined ROI (Return on Investment) of the individual campaigns.

 ## My Approach: